What does the tooth fairy pay in 2022?

 All you need are scissors and white paper to make a tiny envelope complete with a tiny note.
 A touch of sparkle nail polish will make the tooth fairy’s note even more special!

 7. Tooth fairy scroll

 My childhood friend, Carla sent me another fun version of a tooth fairy note.
-She writes the note on a small peice of paper and then rolls it up like a scroll and ties it with dental floss.
+When the tooth fairy visits her house, the note is written on a small peice of paper rolled up like a scroll and tied with dental floss.
 Because the tooth fairy always has dental floss handy, right?!